Sourdough - How I Do

 Starter- you can start from scratch, but I asked around for mine.
 Ask around for yours.
 You know somebody who knows somebody with some in their fridge.

-Into the autolyse mix 150g active starter and 20g salt.
+Into the autolyse mix 150g starter and 20 grams salt.
 It’s going to be goopy and weird.
-Don’t add more flour but keep mixing until it is cohesive.
-This is why you want a wide bowl, so you can get in there and stir.
-Squish it between your fingers, break it apart.
-We are not building the gluten strands yet.
-You don’t want to dump this on the counter as it will ooze all over.
+Don’t add more flour but keep at it until it is cohesive.
+Keep it in the bowl, and this is why you want a wide bowl, so you can get in there and stir.
+You don’t want to put this on the counter to mix as it will ooze all over.

 Cover and let sit for 30 minutes.

-After 30 minutes, start by wetting your hands. then pull an edge up to stretch it and then over and tuck it in.
-Like pull a handful of dough at 12 on a clock and tuck it in at 6, 3 to 9.
+After 30 minutes pull an edge over and tuck it in.
+Like 12 on a clock to 6, 3 to 9.
 Do this 6 ish times.
-Be assertive but conscious you are creating air bubbles, so don’t slam it around, don’t tear the dough.
+Be assertive but conscious you are creating air bubbles, so don’t slam it around.
 After the last pull and tuck, flip the dough over in the bowl.
-Then cover and let rest for 30 to 40 minutes. .
+Then cover and let rest.
 Repeat this action 3 more times.
-Hence why you need be around for a few hours.
+Hence why you need to be around for 2 hours.
 The last time you do this there should be enough tension in the dough that it sits slightly rounded at its edges in the bowl.

 Bulk Fermentation: